Seating Considerations in Pressure Injury Prevention

 Select a seated posture and chair/wheelchair that maintains the individual’s independence and full range of activities.

-Position the feet directly on the ground or with a footrest adjusted to slightly tilt the pelvis forward by positioning the thighs slightly lower than horizontally when the individual is seated upright in a chair.
-A correctly adjusted chair/wheelchair can assist in maintaining posture and stability (35).
+Position the feet directly on the ground or in contact with a footrest at an angle that matches the individual’s available range of motion.
+A correctly adjusted chair/wheelchair and appropriated foot or footrest positioning can assist in maintaining posture and stability (34).

 Additional considerations for special populations